Insulating Your Old House, Part 1: How Heat Moves In and Out of Your House

 Convection Inside Your Walls: The Heat Conveyor

-Air infiltration and exfiltration is not, however, the only way convection transfers heat in and out of your house.
-Most of the heat transfer through any uninsulated wall is by air convection, which creates, a conveyor belt of air inside your wall that is very effective at moving heat from the warm side of the wall to the cold side.
+Air infiltration and exfiltration are not, however, the only way convection transfers heat in and out of your house.
+Most of the heat transfer through an uninsulated wall is by air convection, which creates, a conveyor belt of air inside your wall that is very effective at moving heat from the warm side of the wall to the cold side.
 Here's how it works:

-The largest thermal break in your walls is not wood framing members.
-It is your windows.
+The largest thermal break in your walls is your windows.

 The culprit is glass.
 Glass is a terrible insulator.
 And, windows are mostly glass.
 A single pane of glass has an insulation value of a little less than R-1.
-Double-pane thermal glass improves this to R-2.2.
+Adding a storm window improves this to R-2.2.

-Triple pane thermal windows, using all the latest technologies including argon or krypton gas fill, low-emissivity (low-e) coatings and careful sealing can reach at best R-7.5.
-But, many of these technologies are just temporary.
-(Low-e coatings break down over time, losing their effectiveness and, gas fills leak away eventually.)
-And, R-7.5 is a still far cry from the minimum R-13 that should be in your walls.
+Triple pane thermal windows, using all the latest technologies including argon or krypton gas fill, low-Emissivity (low-E) coatings, and careful sealing can reach at best R-7.5.
+But, many of these technologies are just temporary. (low-E coatings break down over time, losing their effectiveness and, gas fills leak away eventually.)
+And, R-7.5 is a still far cry from the minimum R-19 that should be in your walls.

-Are we ever going to get R-13 in windows?
-Probably, but not just yet.
+Are we ever going to get R-19 in windows?
+Probably.
+There are almost science fiction, space-age technologies in development but they are not ready for prime time just yet.

 To learn more about insulation and your old windows, see Your Old Windows.